harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ![sarima-baseline.png](https://github.com/harrisonized/sf-rent-petitions/blob/master/figures/sarima/sarima-baseline.png?raw=true)

 The [mean absolute error](https://en.wikipedia.org/wiki/Mean_absolute_error) (MAE) are 4.9 for 3 months, 11.3 for 1 year, and 14.7 for 5 years.
-This is pretty good.
-Another short grid search on the parameters p, q, and s reveals that this is indeed the best model.
+This is pretty good, and another short grid-search on the parameters p, q, and s reveals that this is indeed the best model.
 However, for SARIMA models in general, it's pretty apparent from the graph that even though the MAE is low, the predictions are lagging behind the actual data.
 Furthermore, the 95% confidence interval is pretty large.

 How can we fix these issues?